z4kids/IntuiTeach/server/README.md

     "list_of_answers": "array of answer choices",
     "correct_answer": "the correct answer",
-    "max_time": "the max time allowed to answer the question", "points": "the point value of the question", "teacher_id": "the teacher's internal id",
+    "max_time": "the max time allowed to answer the question", "points": "the point value of the question",
     "exam_id": "the exam's internal id"
 }
 ```